-WHAT KIND OF FINANCIAL AID IS AVAILABLE?
+WHAT KIND OF INSTITUTIONAL FINANCIAL AID IS AVAILABLE?

 1) Scholarships are funds that come directly from the Franciscan School of Theology.
 The Franciscan School of Theology offers two scholarships to incoming degree students: the Mary Stuart Rogers Scholarship and the Oliver Lynch Scholarship, both for up to full tuition.
 Scholarships are awarded to applicants who have shown exceptional academic achievement in their previous academic work and who also may demonstrate financial need.
 For the Mary Stuart Rogers Scholarship, preference is given to applicants from the Diocese of Stockton, California, but not limited to residents from the area.
 See the application form link below.